Procrastination gets a bad rap.

 Bonus: Oftentimes accomplishing that other thing can free up or move energy and get us unstuck, allowing us to feel more at ease or be more productive in other ways.

-*In fact this post may have been completed in this very way.
+*This blog post may have been completed in that very way.

 2. Procrastination now can beget productivity later.